 Tracking Change promotes data-driven models of transparency and accountability.

 All That Philly Jazz is a digital history project at the intersection of technology, public art and civic engagement.
-We are mapping Philadelphia’s jazz heritage from bebop to hip-hop.
-We are mapping jazz spots and landmarks, Walk of Fame plaques, murals and places of cultural significance.
+We are telling the story of Philadelphia’s jazz heritage from bebop to hip-hop.
+We are mapping jazz spots and landmarks, Walk of Fame plaques, murals and jazz-related cultural assets.